IBM/aspera-cli/docs/README.erb.md

 - `delete`
 - ...

-When using an access key, so called **gen4/access key** API is also supported through sub commands using `access_keys do self`.
+When using an access key, the so-called **gen4/access key** API is also supported through subcommands using `access_keys do self`.

 Example: